TrevorKap/ProjectRecreation/README.md

 ## 🌟 Key Features

 ### 🔍 Urban & Environmental Focus
-Each project in this repository addresses critical issues in urban development, resource management, and environmental resilience.
+Each project in this repository addresses critical issues in urban development, resource management, and public policy.

 ### 📊 Advanced Data Analysis
 Projects leverage tools and methodologies such as: